Positive characteristic analogues of finite algebraic numbers: Introduction

 \subsection{Background}

-The ring $\mca{A}=(\prod_p \Z/p\Z)/(\bigoplus_p \Z/p\Z)$, $p$ running through the set of all prime numbers, was introduced by Ax \cite{Ax1968AnnMath} and Kontsevich \cite{Kontsevich2009JJM}, and has played a significant role as the natural habitat for finite multiple zeta values (MZVs) that were initially proposed by Kaneko--Zagier (cf. Kaneko \cite{Kaneko2019PMB}).
+The ring $\mca{A}=(\prod_p \Z/p\Z)/(\bigoplus_p \Z/p\Z)$, $p$ running through the set of all prime numbers, was introduced by Ax \cite{Ax1968AnnMath} and Kontsevich \cite{Kontsevich2009JJM}, and has played a significant role as the natural habitat for finite multiple zeta values (MZVs) that were initially proposed by Kaneko--Zagier (cf.\,\cite{Kaneko2019PMB, KanekoZagier2026}).
 From the viewpoint of periods of motives, J.~Rosen \cite{Rosen2020JNT} introduced a \emph{finite} analogue $\mca{P}^0_\mca{A}$ of the ring of algebraic numbers within the ring $\mca{A}$, and characterized it in terms of linear recurrent sequences.
 He also provided notable applications, including an analogue of the Skolem--Mahler--Lech theorem and results concerning the densities of primes (see \Cref{ss.PA0}).

 In the subsequent work, Rosen--Takeyama--Tasaka--Yamamoto \cite{RosenTakeyamaTasakaYamamoto2024JNT} discussed a method for encoding the decomposition law of primes into elements of $\mca{P}^0_\mca{A}$, and Hori--Kida \cite{HoriKida2025} further pursued this direction.
-Anzawa--Funakura \cite{AnzawaFunakura2024}, Luca--Zudilin \cite{LucaZudilin2025Ramanujan, LucaZudilin2025-arXiv}, Kaneko--Matsusaka--Seki \cite{KanekoMatsusakaSeki2025IMRN} have conducted stimulating investigations on ``transcendental'' elements in $\mca{A}$, leading the world of numbers to a more profound stratum (see \Cref{eg.trans}).
+Anzawa--Funakura \cite{AnzawaFunakura2024}, Luca--Zudilin \cite{LucaZudilin2025Ramanujan, LucaZudilin2025-arXiv}, Kaneko--Matsusaka--Seki \cite{KanekoMatsusakaSeki2025IMRN}, Matsusaka--Miyazaki--Yara \cite{MatsusakaMiyazakiYara2026IJNT}, Matsusaka--Seki \cite{MatsusakaSeki2026-arXiv-NaiveTrans}, and Mihara \cite{Mihara2026-arXiv-APNSA} have conducted stimulating investigations on ``transcendental'' elements in $\mca{A}$, leading the world of numbers to a more profound stratum (see \Cref{eg.trans}).
 Furthermore, there have been studies aiming at bridging the natures of finite and classical MZVs, such as recent noteworthy work by Maesaka--Seki--Watanabe \cite{MaesakaSekiWatanabe2024-arXiv}.